 So if a company ‘portfolio’ shareholder made a double taxation treaty claim for payment of tax credit, there would be no balance of tax credit remaining for HMRC to pay.

 Direct investor companies

 The UK’s double taxation conventions with the following countries provide an entitlement to a tax credit to direct investor companies which control 10% or more of the voting power in the UK company paying the dividend:

 Claims should be submitted no later than 5 April 2021.

 If your company is resident in Italy or Luxembourg you can get the claim form by:

 To make sure that you get the correct form please:

 - give the company’s full name and address

 - say that it is a direct investor company receiving UK dividends

-You don’t need to send tax vouchers with the completed claim form, but you should keep them safe in case they’re needed later to support the claim.
+You do not need to send tax vouchers with the completed form, but keep them safe in case they are needed later to support the claim.